 The University shall provide information about drug counseling and rehabilitative services (campus-based or community-based) available to students and employees.
 Persons who voluntarily avail themselves of these University services or programs are assured that applicable professional standards of confidentiality will be observed.

-- The University will initiate a disciplinary proceeding against a student, faculty member, senior administrative officer, EPA non-faculty employee, or SPA employee whenever all of these requirements are met:
+- The University will initiate a disciplinary proceeding against a student, faculty member, senior administrative officer, EHRA non-faculty employee, or SHRA employee whenever all of these requirements are met:

 - there is a reasonable basis for believing that the person has violated this policy or North Carolina law pertaining to controlled substances

 - the alleged conduct is deemed to harm the interests of the University

 - Requirement (1), above, can be satisfied by either of the following:

 - a conviction or a guilty plea resulting from criminal prosecution

 - independent evidence obtained by University officials including police officers.

 - Though an offense may be the subject of legal action by the civil authorities, University officials are nonetheless free to initiate disciplinary action that may result in additional penalties.